uptonking/note4yaoo/lib-collab-vlcn-dev.md

 - That isn't how CRDT's work though.
 In the example of mutating a bank balance, there would be addition operations and subtraction operations.
 So /eventually/ all nodes would arrive at the same balance.
 It's a bit like event sourcing but lower-level.
   - Depends on the type of CRDT.
 You can have a CRDT which supports setting a register (or column value in a row) to a particular value.
 This is what Crsql appears to do as one sibling comment indicated.
 There are a number of ways to resolve conflicting updates, but Crsql chooses LWW (last writer wins).

+- The part i dont understand is as far as i understand, CRDT requires data types with commutative update functions, but SQL does not have that.
+The part i dont understand is how these two technologies that seem to have conflicting requirements are being joined.
+  - Columns are LWW (last writer wins) registers within rows which are LWW maps.
+When concurrent writes occur because peers may not be communicating, there is typically an arbitrary but convergent selection based on peer id.
+- There's different strategies for solving conflicts but CRDTs wouldn't be a good fit where you need a total ordering of all transactions -- such as bank deposits.

+-
+-
 -
 -